bahamat/cf-primer/cf-primer.md

 Examples of imperative languages include C, Perl, Ruby, Python, shell scripting, etc. Name a language.
 It's probably imperative.

 CFEngine is a **declarative** language.
 The CFEngine language is merely a *description* of the final state.
-CFEngine uses **convergence** to arrive at the described state.
+CFEngine moves the system to the desired state and keeps it there.

 # Imperative is Sequential